-The Vice Chairman made reference to the Committee not receiving some of the annual reports and the Finance monitoring report to help provide background to the current discussion (Note this was in line with the decision still in force from Group Leaders that Committees should not receive information / monitoring reports.
-However some days prior to the meeting these reports had been circulated via email for information to the members of the Committee who had the opportunity to raise any issues they had with report authors directly.)
+The Vice Chairman made reference to the Committee not receiving some of the annual reports and the Finance monitoring report to help provide background to the current discussion (Note this was in line with the decision still in force that Committees should not receive information / monitoring reports.
+However some days prior to the meeting these reports had been circulated for information to the member of the Committee)

-Referencing page 60 of the narrative report and the total savings required to be made between 2020-21 and 2024-25 of £65.7m, the Chairman gueried how this would be possible, as this was even before BREXIT and the current Covid19 crisis.
+Referencing page 60 of the narrative report and the total savings required to be made between 2020-21 and 2024-25 of £65.7m, the Chairman queried how this would be possible, as this was even before BREXIT and the current Covid19 crisis.
 The Head of Finance indicated that there was still the expectation of a Government Comprehensive Funding Review, although the date was still uncertain and that in the meantime, the Council were still lobbying for a better financial settlement for the County while also highlighting that the County Council had managed to save £100m as part of a previous five year plan.
 In addition £29m had so far been received by the Council from Government in unring-fenced additional grant for the pandemic with more expected including in respect of infection control and Test and Trace.
 The Chairman suggested that nothing indicated so far that compensatory grant was likely to match the additional expenditure / loss of income the Council had spent during the crisis.
 The Head of Finance explained that two scenarios were presently being looked at, one being the longer term positon to the end of the year which suggested that there would be a year-end deficit, while the other was looking at the current spend on services which showed that while spend on Adults Services had increased during the crisis, spend across social care (Children's and Adults) was stable.
 (Note: This was partly the result of increased NHS hospital funding for hospital discharges).
 A great deal of business planning was already underway on where trends were going and resources were available if required from the General Reserve Fund and the Transformation Fund and was in addition to the current buoyant Council tax base.
 The latter gave the Council a far better financial position than was the case for some other Councils who did not have the same level of growth.